-That way, if you have questions about reports, for example, you can go in and understand the data analysis, rather than just cross your fingers and trust that what your DMP is spitting out is right.
+That way, if you have questions about reports, you can go in and understand the data analysis, rather than just cross your fingers and trust that what your DMP spits out is right.

-If you can’t trust your own data or know what’s going on with it at all times (and in real time), then what’s the point of gathering it and storing it in a data management platform in the first place?
+If you can’t trust your data or know what’s going on with it at all times (and in real time), what’s the point of gathering and storing it in a data management platform?

 Downside #3: It’s crazy to wait weeks for segments.

-Speaking of real-time data, some marketers are willing to wait more than 10 minutes — let alone several days or even weeks — to get a segment that can be used in activation channels.
+Speaking of real-time data, some marketers are willing to wait more than 10 minutes — let alone days or weeks — to get a segment that can be used in activation channels.

-Real talk: If it takes your data management platform two-plus weeks to build customer segments, there’s virtually zero chance those segments re still accurate by the time they’re finished.
+Real talk: If it takes your DMP two-plus weeks to build customer segments, there’s virtually zero chance those segments re still accurate by the time they’re finished.

-So much will have happened in the decision journeys for the consumers in those segments during those two weeks that attributes describing them change after two hours, never mind two weeks.
+So much will have happened in customers’ journeys during those two weeks that attributes describing them change after two hours, never mind two weeks.

-Other marketing technologies, like the CDP, offer real-time data collection and leverage machine learning to build customer segments based on a variety of granular profile traits and behaviors.
+Other tech, like our customer data platform, offer real-time data collection and machine learning to build customer segments based on granular profile traits and behaviors.

-With other options for customer segmentation at your disposal — and one, in particular, that can take the considerable amounts of data stored across your stack and allow you to quickly and efficiently bucket and group contacts as desired — the dependency on your DMP makes even less sense.
+With other options for customer segmentation at your disposal — and one, in particular, that can take data stored across your stack and allow you to quickly and efficiently segment individuals as desired — the dependency on a DMP makes even less sense.

-Martech isn’t static.
-The 7,000+ marketing technology vendors in the marketplace today continue to enhance their SaaS solutions to make marketers’ lives and jobs easier and output more effective.
+The tech landscape isn’t static.
+The 7,000+ martech vendors in the marketplace today continue to enhance their SaaS solutions to make marketers’ lives and jobs easier.

-For example, identity resolution solutions have adopted data collection functionality DMPs have traditionally been known for.
-Many can now match existing profile IDs with those offered by anonymous, third-party data providers and send paired IDs directly to demand-side platforms (DSPs).
+For example, identity resolution tools have adopted data collection functionality DMPs have traditionally been known for.
+Many can now match existing profile IDs with those offered by anonymous, third-party data providers and send paired IDs directly to DSPs.

 As you can see, this circumvention of data management platforms renders one of its core features seemingly useless for marketers with the former system in their martech stacks.

-In the same vein of other marketing technologies developing similar features, many marketing pros are going directly to Facebook and Google for their audience targeting needs for ads and, in turn, are questioning the cost of using DMPs to simply load data into those solutions.
+In the same vein of other martech developing similar features, many marketers are going directly to Facebook and Google for their audience targeting needs for ads.

-I’m a realist: I’m completely mindful of the fact data management platforms won’t suddenly disappear from the martech landscape overnight or even be removed from many marketing teams’ stacks for failing to produce the return on investment needed to meet their business KPI targets.
+I used to be of the mindset that data management platforms won’t suddenly disappear from the martech landscape overnight or even be removed from many marketing teams’ stacks for failing to produce the desired return on investment needed to meet their KPI targets.

-Leverage your first-party data with customer profiles in a CDP, and you’ll see the difference it can make.
+My advice?
+Leverage your first-party data through the persistent customer profiles offered in CDPs like BlueConic, and you’ll see the (big) difference it can make in your marketing.